A growing brand

 The 17-story Hill Building in downtown Durham, North Carolina will be the 4th boutique hotel location for 21c Museum Hotels.
 21c plans to rehabilitate the historic building originally designed by Shreve, Lamb, and Harmon, the firm best known for the Empire State Building.
 The property, which will feature a contemporary art museum, 125 room hotel with meeting and event space, and a restaurant and bar, is scheduled to open in early 2015.
 Learn more…

-21c Museum Hotels plans to develop a combination boutique hotel, contemporary art museum and restaurant in downtown Lexington, pending the approval of city government and other financing incentives.
+Construction is underway for 21c Museum Hotels’ combination boutique hotel, contemporary art museum and restaurant in downtown Lexington.
 The hotel will be housed in downtown Lexington’s historic Fayette National Bank Building, the city’s first skyscraper designed by famed New York architecture firm McKim, Mead & White.
 It will be woven into the fabric of downtown, welcoming both visitors and members of the community to enjoy its curated exhibitions and cultural programming.
-Construction is slated to begin in 2014.

 Oklahoma City, Oklahoma